elixir-lang/elixir-lang.github.com/getting-started/modules.markdown

 :ok
 ```

-If a function with default values has multiple clauses, it is recommended to create a function head (without an actual body), just for declaring defaults:
+If a function with default values has multiple clauses, it is required to create a function head (without an actual body) for declaring defaults:

 ```elixir
 defmodule Concat do